-The registration statement that contains this prospectus (including the exhibits to the registration statement) contains additional information about our company and the common stock offered under this prospectus.
+The registration statement that contains this prospectus contains additional information about our company and the common stock offered under this prospectus, including information about the expenses incurred in connection with this offering, indemnification provided to our directors and officers, exhibits and certain undertakings we have agreed to.
 That registration statement can be read at the SEC web site or at the SEC offices mentioned under the heading "Where You Can Find More Information."